What is Market Orientation?

 There are various stages involved in market orientation creation.

-Market Orientation vs Product Orientation
+Market Orientation vs. Product Orientation

 Market orientation is a strategy that focuses on customer preferences and requirements.
-It suggests that the company should focus its design and sale of products based on the requirements and demands of the customers in order to be profitable.
+It suggests that the company should focus its design and sale of products based on the requirements and demands of the customers to be profitable.

 Companies that follow market orientation enjoy various benefits.